Shantanuprakash3/shantanuprakash3.github.io/about.md

 ---

-Living in Bangalore since June 2016.
+Living in Bangalore since June '16.
 Currently, I work at [Trell](http://trell.co), India's largest lifestyle blogging/vlogging app.
 I help make sure we're ready for scale, and always high performant.

 Before working at Trell, I was with [Exotel](http://exotel.com) for a little more than 3 years, where i wrote and broke a lot of code, working with few excellent people.
+We made sure millions of calls and sms's go with minimal latency and high fault taulerance.

 Before that, I went to [Department of Computer Science, BITS Pilani](https://www.bits-pilani.ac.in/pilani/computerscience/ResearchLabs) studying in [Pilani](https://en.wikipedia.org/wiki/Pilani).
 Was arguably the most transformative period of my life.
 And before that, I finished my high school from [JVM Shyamali](http://jvmshyamali.com/) in [Ranchi](https://www.tripadvisor.in/Tourism-g662320-Ranchi_Ranchi_District_Jharkhand-Vacations.html?fid=dee83ba9-324b-4587-b373-b81513eb49a3).